 As the global movement towards environmental responsibility gains traction, hybrid cars are becoming increasingly popular – particularly in the UAE.
 Since 2015, sales of hybrid cars have shot up by around 150%.
 However, some drivers still remain unconvinced.

 Are there really benefits to owning a car that combines a traditional petrol combustion engine with a battery-powered electric motor?
-Let’s take a look at what this new wave of hybrid cars have to offer.

 If you happen to live in Dubai, you’ll be well aware of the levels of air pollution.
 In 2019, the city earned itself the inauspicious reputation as having the poorest air quality out of all the cities in the UAE.
 Its Particulate Matter 2.5 (PM2.5) rating weighed in at 40.9 μg/m³, which saw it classed as ‘unhealthy for sensitive groups,’ which includes pregnant women, young children, the elderly, those will autoimmune conditions, and those suffering from respiratory illnesses.
 For the uninitiated, PM2.5 particles tend to be the ones caused by exhaust fumes from both petrol and diesel cars.